ndjson/ndjson-spec/specification_draft2.md

 There is currently no standard for transporting JSON within a stream protocol, apart from \[[Websockets]\], which is unnecessarily complex for non-browser applications.

-There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters (DLE STX ETX or Websocket�s 0xFFs).
+There were numerous possibilities for JSON framing, including counted strings and non-ASCII delimiters.

 The primary use case for LDJSON is an unending stream of JSON objects, delivered at variable times, over TCP, where each object needs to be processed as it arrives. e.g. a stream of stock quotes or chat messages.